-Refugee Force, the company helping refugees learn digital skills, grow their network, and launch their Salesforce careers, analysed the current employment situation by assigning their students such attributes as Low/High risk, Low/High need and Low/High potential.
-Unsurprisingly, they found that Low risk and Low need candidates are disproportionately preferred by the employers, with both these factors being sometimes the main reasons to choose one candidate over another.
-But at the same time, it’s actually High potential candidates that are the most in demand.
+Refugee Force – the company helping refugees learn digital skills, grow their network, and launch their Salesforce careers – analysed the current employment situation by assigning their students such attributes as Low/High Risk, Low/High Need and Low/High Potential.
+Unsurprisingly, they found that Low Risk and Low Need candidates are disproportionately preferred by the employers, with both these factors being sometimes the main reasons to choose one candidate over another.
+But at the same time, it’s High Potential candidates that are the most in demand, regardless of Need or Risk.
 That creates one of the biggest recruiting challenges in today’s market.

 So, what can you, as a company, do to overcome those challenges?

 - Hire for skills that you cannot teach (e.g. being the fast-learner, good conversationalist, etc)

 - Hire for attitude that you cannot enforce (e.g. being punctual & hard-working)

 - Remember that anyone can learn Salesforce!

 - Keep in mind that CVs don’t really tell you much about the person – choose real conversations (phone, video call, in-person interview) whenever possible

 - Provide internal mentorship & a structured development plan

 - Make time for learning

 Find out more about the RefugeeForce programme to learn how to attract diverse Salesforce talent.